 Mission

 Software teams already depend on documentation for decisions, operating context, architecture, and handoffs.
-But once agents join the loop, plain text alone stops being enough.
-Nyxdoc exists to turn documentation into a dependable coordination layer between people and agents.
+But as agents enter the loop, plain text is no longer sufficient.
+Nyxdoc exists to transform documentation into a robust coordination layer for the agent era.

-Most documentation tools assume the reader is patient, human, and willing to reconstruct context manually.
-Agents do not work like that.
-They need explicit scope, structured fetch, revision boundaries, and safe ways to write changes back.
+Most documentation tools assume a patient human reader willing to reconstruct context manually.
+Agents operate differently.
+They require explicit scope, structured fetching, revision boundaries, and secure mechanisms to commit changes.

-Without that structure, teams pay a hidden tax: repeated context loading, noisy rewrites, low trust in automation, and fragile handoffs across sessions and contributors.
+Without that structure, teams pay a hidden tax: redundant context loading, unstructured rewrites, diminished trust in automation, and fragile handoffs across sessions and contributors.

 What we believe

-• Documentation is not a passive archive.
-It is active infrastructure for coordination.
+• Documentation is not a static archive; it is active infrastructure for operational coordination.

-• Agents should work against contracts and scopes, not vague pages and implied intent.
+• Agents must operate against explicit contracts and scopes, rather than static pages and implied intent.

 • People trust systems that make change visible, reversible, and attributable.

-• The best products for agent collaboration reduce context loss instead of hiding it.
+• The best agent collaboration tools minimize context loss rather than obscuring it.

 Our mission

-Build an agent-first documentation platform where a human can express intent once, an agent can act with precision, and the resulting change remains reviewable, reversible, and durable.
+Building an agent-native documentation platform where humans express intent once, agents act with precision, and changes remain reviewable, reversible, and durable.

-We care about the seam between thought and execution: the place where a comment becomes a task, a task becomes a patch, and a patch becomes shared team knowledge.
+We focus on the interface between thought and execution: where a comment evolves into a task, a task into a patch, and a patch into durable team knowledge.

 Why it matters

-The teams that adapt best to agent workflows will not be the ones with the flashiest chat demos.
-They will be the teams with strong operational memory, structured knowledge, and calm interfaces for oversight.
+Teams that thrive in the agent era won't be those with the flashiest chat demos.
+They will be the ones with robust operational memory, structured knowledge, and stable interfaces for oversight.

-Nyxdoc is aimed at that future: less context chaos, less duplicated work, and more confidence when agents participate in real operations.
+Nyxdoc is built for that future: minimizing context drift, eliminating duplicated effort, and ensuring confidence as agents participate in core operations.

-Not a generic docs company.
-Not a generic AI wrapper.
-Something narrower, stronger, and more opinionated.
+Beyond a generic documentation tool.
+More than a generic AI wrapper.
+Something focused, robust, and opinionated.

 For teams

-Decision records, runbooks, technical plans, and product context become easier to update and safer to delegate.
+Decision records, runbooks, technical plans, and product context become easier to maintain and safer to delegate.

 For agents

-Instead of scraping a wall of prose, agents interact with stable blocks, revisions, and scoped work units.
+Instead of parsing unstructured prose, agents interact with addressable blocks, revisions, and scoped work units.

 For the future